devnixor/mattermost_backup/README.md

 Inspired by [RobertKrajewski's Mattermost export script](https://gist.github.com/RobertKrajewski/5847ce49333062ea4be1a08f2913288c).

 ---
+## Note
+Due to the confidential nature of the data, it is strongly recommended that you secure access to the downloaded data, even on your local network!

+---
 ## Features

 - **Full backup** of all channels, direct messages, and group conversations you have access to